prometheus/alertmanager/docs/configuration.md

 If this is a new Alertmanager installation, we recommend enabling UTF-8 strict mode before creating an Alertmanager configuration file.
 You can find instructions on how to enable UTF-8 strict mode [here](#utf-8-strict-mode).

 If this is an existing Alertmanager installation, we recommend running the Alertmanager in the default mode called fallback mode before enabling UTF-8 strict mode.
-In this mode, Alertmanager will tell you if you need to make any changes to your configuration file before UTF-8 strict mode can be enabled.
+In this mode, Alertmanager will log warnings if you need to make any changes to your configuration file before UTF-8 strict mode can be enabled.
 Alertmanager will make UTF-8 strict mode the default in the next two versions, so it's important to transition as soon as possible.

 Irrespective of whether an Alertmanager installation is a new or existing installation, you can also use `amtool` to validate that an Alertmanager configuration file is compatible with UTF-8 strict mode before enabling it in Alertmanager server.
 You do not need a running Alertmanager server to do this.
 You can find instructions on how to validate an Alertmanager configuration file using `amtool` [here](#verification).